 21. A cell has a circular chromosome and no nuclear membrane.
-Its DNA is complexed to some histone proteins.
-Does this cell belong to a eubacterium, archaea, or eukaryote?
+Its DNA is complexed with some histone proteins.
+Does this cell belong to a eubacterium, an archaean, or a eukaryote?
 Explain your reasoning.

 This cell is most likely an archaea.
 The cell is not eukaryotic because it lacks a nuclear membrane and has a single circular chromosome.
 The cell is not a eubacterium because it has histone proteins, which are present in archaea and eukaryotes but lacking in eubacteria.